Malaval-Ren/ConvM/ReadMe.md

-   -2bmp                        - convert .scr, .shr, .pnt, .pic to .bmp -2pic                        - convert .bmp to .pic -brcc                        - reduce color chart from 0..256 in R G B (bmp) to 0..15 in R G B (pic) -ncpl                        - display tle line number with color index not used in .pic and .bmp -apbm4                       - add palette to .bmp 16 to 256 colors -ipbm8 <lin> <lin>           - insert palette 16 colors to .bmp 256 colors at lines
+   -2bmp                        - convert .scr, .shr, .pnt, .pic to .bmp -2pic                        - convert .bmp to .pic -brcc                        - reduce color chart from 0..256 in R G B (bmp) to 0..15 in R G B (pic) -rdic                        - Remove duplicate index to the same color -ncpl                        - display tle line number with color index not used in .pic and .bmp -apbm4                       - add palette to .bmp 16 to 256 colors -ipbm8 <lin> <lin>           - insert palette 16 colors to .bmp 256 colors at lines